 It may look like some bright morning, a person’s heart simply fails without any advance warning.
-In reality, things happen quite differently: Any cardiac failure is preceded by many minor events and special signs, and if these are reported in time – it is possible to save millions of lives each year.
+In reality, things happen quite differently: any cardiac failure is preceded by many minor events and special signs, and if these are reported in time – it is possible to save millions of lives each year.

-The problem is that at present, these signs can be identified only partially: Hospitals and clinics offer intermittent measurement, using cumbersome, invasive and heavy medical equipment – which offers only limited monitoring for a limited period of time.
+The problem is that at present, these signs can be identified only partially: hospitals and clinics offer intermittent measurement, using cumbersome, invasive and heavy medical equipment – which offers only limited monitoring for a limited period of time.
 But cardiac arrest is not a momentary occurrence, but rather the peak of a continuous process, which includes a rise in pulse together with fibrillation.
 Identifying these symptoms at the onset of the event could prevent its tragic end.

-The world of medicine is at present witnessing a breakthrough: After many years of development, CardiacSense presents a smartwatch that can monitor cardiac activity continuously and identify arrhythmias, which may lead to cardiac arrest or stroke, and even perform simple and continuous blood pressure monitoring – without any additional devices.
+The world of medicine is at present witnessing a breakthrough: after many years of development, CardiacSense presents a smartwatch that can monitor cardiac activity continuously and identify arrhythmias, which may lead to cardiac arrest or stroke, and even perform simple and continuous blood pressure monitoring – without any additional devices.

 The smartwatch is based on unique optical and mechanical technologies, supported by smart sensors, protected with the company’s registered patents, including a unique, world-first sensor that measures blood pressure with no need for an inflatable cuff.
 It offers the level of accuracy of an EKG device and allows continuous and convenient measurement for months and years, under all conditions – whether static or mobile.

-The potential is huge: Any person diagnosed with a heart condition suffers from uncertainty and the constant, daily fear of the moment when everything might break down.
+The potential is huge: any person diagnosed with a heart condition suffers from uncertainty and the constant, daily fear of the moment when everything might break down.
 For such people, the knowledge that you are monitored by the right medical staff, who will recognize whenever something out of the ordinary takes place, in real time, and even find you to administer first aid to save your life – this knowledge in invaluable, and cannot be measured in money.

 This smartwatch makes the company one of its kind, anywhere in the world, in a market that comprises 20 million people in the USA alone.
-In terms of money, this is a potential market of approx. USD 3 billion per year in the USA, and approx. USD 10 billion globally.
+In terms of money, this is a potential market of approx. 3 billion USD per year in the USA, and approx. 10 billion USD globally.
 Do you wish to invest in the future of humanity?
 The solution is right here before you.